spaskalev/buddy_alloc/README.md

 ## Overview

-This is a buddy memory allocator that might be suitable for use in applications that require predictable allocation and deallocation behavior.
-The allocator's metadata is kept separate from the arena and its size is a function of the arena's size.
+This is a memory allocator suitable for use in applications that require predictable allocation and deallocation behavior.
+The allocator's metadata is kept separate from the arena and its size is a function of the arena and minimum allocations sizes.

 ## Features